Edit me

 Add

-Source files live in the src folder of your project (can be changed with PROJECT_SOURCE_DIR).
+Source files live in the src folder of your project.

 The most convenient way to add files is with the mulle-sde add command, as this gives you preconfigured implementation and interface files for a new class for instance.
 If you use a + in your filename, you will get files for a category.